Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks

-Since there are two Brownian motions involved in this scenario, we will have as our martingale increment.
-Similar to the max-call option in section $4.1.2$, the step size $\Delta t=0.1$ is big, we use substeps for the implementation (variation 6).
-Figure \ref{fig:HestonSub} shows the change in the estimates with an increasing number of substeps.
-We can see that both lower and upper bounds decrease.
-This is not only because the martingale approximation improves with a decreasing step size, but also because the Heston model simulation becomes more accurate.
-Table \ref{tab:2DHeston} shows the results from both methods with $15$ substeps using different network structures.
+as our martingale increment.
+Similar to the max-call option in section $5.1.2$, the step size $\Delta t=0.1$ is big, so we use $9$ substeps for the implementation.

+Figure \ref{fig: Heston_sub} shows the change in the estimates with an increasing number of substeps using both methods.
+We can see that both lower and upper bounds decrease and the gap becomes narrower with decreasing step size due to the more accurate martingale increment approximation.
+However, as the estimated bounds decrease, the computational time rises.